bassq/MyKeyboard/README.md

 # MyKeyboard

-an android software keyboard for Vim and Busybox sh. this is an etude. **this is not usable** now.
+an android soft keyboard for Vim and Busybox sh. this is an etude. **not usable** now.

-* QWERTY layout keyboard for tablets.
+* QWERTY layout soft keyboard (for tablets).
 * requires android 4.1.2 or more.
 * making with Android Studio 2.2.2.

 do not use in ordinary text editor, because this keyboard sends raw control characters to edit field.